304 North Cardinal St.

 “Straight warm-season grasses produce the best lawns in the South, but in cool climates, mixtures or blends are better choices.”Rodale’s Successful Organic Gardening: Lawns, Grasses and Groundcovers, by Lewis Hill & Nancy Hill

-Because it germinates fast, almost all grass seed mixes have a bit of Ryegrass added in so that the customer “sees results quickly”.
-Ryegrass, however, isn’t the most sought after turf grass.
+Because it germinates fast, almost all grass seed mixes have a bit of Ryegrass seed added in so that the customer “sees results quickly”.
+Ryegrass, however, isn’t the most sought-after turf grass.
 Perennial Ryegrass is tough and is used in mixes for sports fields and playgrounds, but Annual Ryegrass won’t even survive through the winter.
 The Ryegrass is in the mix so that the customer can see germination happening (and convince them to keep watering!).

 “Perennial ryegrass is often combined in seed mixes with Kentucky bluegrass because it establishes quickly, filling in the lawn while the bluegrass takes longer to grow.
 It has fine-textured, shiny blades that are deep green.
 It is often used in high traffic areas and well-used lawns as it stands up very well to wear.”The Lawn Bible: How to Keep It Green, Groomed, and Growing Every Season of the Year, by David R. Mellor, Fenway Park’s Master Groundskeeper